Lgvalia/Lgvalia/README.md

 I am Microsoft Certified: Azure Data Scientist Associate and have certificates of IBM Data Science, Deeplearning.ai Machine Learning Engineering for Production (MLOps) and Deeplearning.ai Deep Learning Specialization.

-I have built end-to-end ML projects starting with data collection in MS SQL Server, dbt, proceeded by Sklearn pipelines, MLflow, FastAPI, Docker and Streamlit.
+I have built end-to-end ML projects starting with data collection in MS SQL Server, dbt, proceeded by Sklearn pipelines, MLflow, FastAPI, Docker and Streamlit; in addition to other various projects.

 Here you can check some of my ML projects I have worked on: